Christ Lutheran Church

 St. Mark’s Anglican Church

-St. Mark’s Anglican Church, 1211 Main St., will hold a Morning Prayer service at 10 a.m.
+St. Mark’s Anglican Church, 1211 Main Street, will have a Morning Prayer Service at 10 a.m.
 Bishop David Fleming will lead the service and his Sermon is titled “The Faith of Abraham.”
 All are welcome.

 Seventh Day Adventist Church

 The Seventh-day Adventist Church is happy to be open for services.
 This Sabbath, July 11, worship service at 11:00 a.m. will include a Message from Pastor Jim Osborne titled “Honor All People”.
 Everyone is invited to worship with us this week.
 Take-out meals will be available on Monday at 5:30 p.m.
 Community Service will also be distributing personal care products and cleaning supplies at 5:30 p.m. on Monday.

 Wednesday evening worship lead by Elder David Moore will be a study of the book of 1, 2 and 3 John and Jude at 6:30 p.m. in the Fellowship Hall.
 Adventist Christian School yard sale at 2499 Main St. is Friday and Sunday, July 10 and 12, between 9 a.m. and 5 p.m.